-PLOS Genetics bases its criteria for authorship on those outlined in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, which are summarized below.
+PLOS Genetics bases its criteria for authorship on those outlined in the International Committee of Medical Journal Editors (ICMJE) Uniform Requirements for Manuscripts Submitted to Biomedical Journals, which are excerpted below.
 The contributions of all authors must be described.
-Contributions that fall short of authorship should be mentioned in the acknowledgments.
+Contributions that fall short of authorship should be mentioned in the Acknowledgments section of the paper.

 PLOS journals follow the COPE guidelines covering changes in authorship.
 Please note that if any changes to the list of authors of a manuscript are necessary after the initial submission of a manuscript to a PLOS journal but before its publication, the corresponding author may be asked to provide written confirmation that all authors consent to the change(s).
 The journal also reserves the right to request written confirmation from all authors (including those added, removed, or moved in the author order).
 Such written consent may be required before the revised submission is sent to the editors.